apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 ```

 This query uses [inline fragments](https://graphql.org/learn/queries/#inline-fragments) to fetch a `Book`'s `courses` (if it's a `Textbook`) or its `colors` (if it's a `ColoringBook`).
+FIXME again, probably should show output, and maybe mention `__typename`

 For more information, see [Using fragments with unions and interfaces](https://www.apollographql.com/docs/react/data/fragments/#using-fragments-with-unions-and-interfaces).